A series of expanding/collapsing panels of content. Read more.

 Example 1: No Auto Collapse

-In the following example, all panels can be open simultaneously.
+All panels can be open simultaneously.

 Nintendo Entertainment System